 This is a smart question to ask.

-Your kidneys work like the body’s natural filter system.
-They remove waste, balance minerals, and help keep your blood clean.
+Our kidneys work like the body’s natural filter system.
+They remove waste, balance minerals, and help keep our blood clean.

-Just like a water filter at home can get clogged if you pour dirty water into it, your kidneys can also get stressed if you take something that is not safe for them.
+Just like a water filter at home can get clogged if you pour dirty water into it, our kidneys can also get stressed if we take something that is not safe for them.

 What Are Kidneys and Why Does Their Health Matter?